vishnusunkari/ideazlife/content/pages/terms-and-conditions.md

 ### License

-Unless otherwise stated, TechGry and/or its licensors own the intellectual property rights for all material on TechGry.
+Unless otherwise stated, ideazlife and/or its licensors own the intellectual property rights for all material on ideazlife.
 All intellectual property rights are reserved.
-You may access this from TechGry for your own personal use subjected to restrictions set in these terms and conditions.
+You may access this from ideazlife for your own personal use subjected to restrictions set in these terms and conditions.

 You must not:

-- Republish material from TechGry
+- Republish material from ideazlife
-- Sell, rent or sub-license material from TechGry
+- Sell, rent or sub-license material from ideazlife
-- Reproduce, duplicate or copy material from TechGry
+- Reproduce, duplicate or copy material from ideazlife
-- Redistribute content from TechGry
+- Redistribute content from ideazlife

 This Agreement shall begin on the date hereof.

-Parts of this website offer an opportunity for users to post and exchange opinions and information in certain areas of the website.
-TechGry does not filter, edit, publish or review Comments prior to their presence on the website.
+Parts of this website offer an opportunity for users to post and exchange opinions and information in certain areas of the website. ideazlife does not filter, edit, publish or review Comments prior to their presence on the website.
-Comments do not reflect the views and opinions of TechGry,its agents and/or affiliates.
+Comments do not reflect the views and opinions of ideazlife,its agents and/or affiliates.
 Comments reflect the views and opinions of the person who post their views and opinions.
-To the extent permitted by applicable laws, TechGry shall not be liable for the Comments or for any liability, damages or expenses caused and/or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this website.
+To the extent permitted by applicable laws, ideazlife shall not be liable for the Comments or for any liability, damages or expenses caused and/or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this website.

-TechGry reserves the right to monitor all Comments and to remove any Comments which can be considered inappropriate, offensive or causes breach of these Terms and Conditions.
+ideazlife reserves the right to monitor all Comments and to remove any Comments which can be considered inappropriate, offensive or causes breach of these Terms and Conditions.

 You warrant and represent that: